jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ---

+<a name='push'></a>
+##Push changes to the Git repository

+You can push changes to the Git repository either by the Web IDE or the command line.

 <a name='edit_and_deploy_with_web_ide'></a>
-##Edit files and deploy changes by using the Bluemix DevOps Services Web IDE
+###Edit files and deploy changes by using the Bluemix DevOps Services Web IDE

 Bluemix DevOps Services provides many capabilities that are useful for app development: